 the Spring of 1998, I graduated from high school.
 I had found the stage during my sophomore year

-(giving up JV baseball in the process), I won roles in most of the
+(giving up the baseball team in the process), I won roles in most of the

-my artistic contributions to the school.
+my artistic contributions.
 I won a number of art awards,

 and I painted many of the large stage murals used by the theater

-Lutheran was a small college -- roughly 750 students at that time -- but
+Lutheran was a small college -- roughly 750 students at the time -- but

 it had a great art department, and a promising young theatre